 Drop + THX Panda Wireless

-We actually never reviewed the Panda before but it is one that has been doing the rounds in our office for well over a year now.
+We never reviewed the Panda before but it has been doing the rounds in our office for well over a year now.
 This one is on our comparison radar due to the recent price drop of the HE-R9 and its wired and wireless capability.

 Both headphones are closed-backs with wireless capability, however, that’s about where the shared characteristics end.
 Drawn from the older Oppo PM-3 legacy the Panda has a supraaural form factor with a 55m planar driver and I presume a similar FEM-Optimized Magnet System from the Oppo legacy implementation.

 The HE-R9 is a circumaural larger form factor using a 50mm dynamic driver with a HIFIMAN Topology nanotech patterned diaphragm construction and N52 rare earth magnets around the voice coil.

 There are also some substantially different approaches to how both headphones handle wireless.
 Essentially the HE-R9 is a wired headphone that is compatible with HIFIMAN’s Bluemini wireless whereas the Panda’s wireless and wired are fully integrated into the cups complete with the control system.